The Magi Myth: The Refugee, Not the Royal

 THE AWAKENING

-If your church focuses on the Gold of the Magi but ignores the Refugee status of Jesus, they are following the Empire, not the Way.
+A church that focuses on the Gold of the Magi while ignoring the refugee status of Jesus is reading a different story.
 The Magi did not bring a crown; they brought the means to escape a tyrant.

 "When Jesus therefore perceived that they would come and take him by force, to make him a king, he departed again into a mountain himself alone."